 To cultivate compassion, deepen our understanding of the world as it actually is, release the innate joy within our hearts and discover the natural freedom and peace of original mind.
 We do this with simple practices on our own and with each other in community (Sangha.)

 October’s Community Dharma Day has been pushed forward one week and will now take place on Saturday, October 26th at 1:30pm.
 Please join us!

 Weekday morning sittings (Monday through Friday) begin on October 28th at 8am.
 Everyone is welcome.
 Please come 5-10 minutes early to take your seat.

 Everyone is Welcome

 COMMUNITY DHARMA DAYS

-Beginning on Saturday, April 20th, 2019, Kumeido will offer four, quarterly events to give the community a taste of Buddhist philosophy, teachings and practice.
+Kumeido offers four annual events to give the community a taste of Buddhist philosophy, teachings and practice.

-Community Dharma Days will be held on the 3rd Saturdays of January, April, July and October from 1:30 pm to 5pm at the Kumeido Zendo in Little River.
+Community Dharma Days are held on the 3rd Saturdays of January, April, July and October from 1:30 pm to 5pm at the Kumeido Zendo in Little River.